-- 1. Services with an "A" or "B" rating from the United States Preventive Services Task Force.
+- Services with an "A" or "B" rating from the United States Preventive Services Task Force.
 Examples include screenings for:

 - a.
 Breast cancer,

 - b.
-Cervical cancer.
+Cervical cancer,

 - c.
 Colorectal cancer,

 - d.
 High blood pressure,

 - e.
 Type 2 Diabetes Mellitus,

 - f.
 Cholesterol,

 - g.
 Child and adult obesity.

 - 2. Immunizations for children, adolescents, and adults recommended by the Advisory Committee on Immunization Practices of the Centers for Disease Control and Prevention;

-- 3. Preventive care and screenings for infants, children and adolescents as listed in the guidelines supported by the Health Resources and Services Administration; and

-- 4. Preventive care and screening for women as listed in the guidelines supported by the Health Resources and Services Administration, including:

-- a.
-Women's contraceptives, sterilization procedures and counseling.
-Coverage includes contraceptive devices such as diaphragms, intra uterine devices (IUDs) and implants.
+- 3. Preventive care and screenings for infants, children and adolescents as listed in the guidelines supported by the Health Resources and Services Administration; and - 4.
+Preventive care and screening for women as listed in the guidelines supported by the Health Resources and Services Administration, including: - a.
+Women's contraceptives, sterilization treatments, and counseling.
+Coverage includes contraceptive devices such as diaphragms, intra uterine devices (IUDs), and implants. - b.

-- b.
 Breastfeeding support, supplies, and counseling.
-Benefits for breast pumps are limited to one pump per Benefit Period.

-- c.
-Gestational diabetes screening.

-- 5. Preventive care services for tobacco cessation for members age 18 and older as recommended by the United States Preventive Services Task Force including:

-- a) Counseling

-- b) Prescription Drugs

-- c) Nicotine replacement therapy products when prescribed by a Provider, including over the counter (OTC) nicotine gum, lozenges and patches.

-- 6. Prescription Drugs and OTC items identified as an A or B recommendation by the United States Preventive Services Task Force when prescribed by a Provider including:

-- a) Aspirin

-- b) Folic acid supplement

-- c) Bowel preparations
+Benefits for breast pumps are limited to one pump per Benefit Period. - Gestational diabetes screening. - 5.
+Preventive care services for smoking cessation and tobacco cessation for members age 18 and older as recommended by the United States Preventive Services Task Force including: - a) Counseling - b) Nicotine replacement therapy products obtained at a Retail or Home Delivery (Mail Order) Pharmacy, when prescribed by a Provider, including over the counter (OTC) nicotine gum, lozenges and patches. - 6.
+Prescription Drugs and OTC items identified as an A or B recommendation by the United States Preventive Services Task Force when prescribed by a Provider including: - a) Aspirin - b) Folic acid supplement - c) Bowel preparations